“Highlights of Ancient Egypt”

 After lunch in the southern city of Aswan, we have another treat.
 We travel by motorboat to a nearby island to see the gloriously beautiful Temple for the Goddess Isis at Philae.
 This temple was partially submerged when the Low Dam was constructed (1899-1902) by the British.
 With the construction of the High Dam (1959-1970), it would have been underwater completely.
 Thankfully, it was moved to higher ground on a neighboring island and its beauty continues to shine.

 This was the last temple where the Ancient Egyptian religion was practiced.
 It remained in operation well into the Christian era.
-It was closed in 537 AD by the Roman Emporer Justinian I. Late afternoon is the perfect time to visit and soak in the beauty here.
+It was closed in 537 AD by the Roman Emperor Justinian I. Late afternoon is the perfect time to visit and soak in the beauty here.

 Our hotel tonight is on a high hill overlooking all of Aswan.
 Throughout all of the Ancient Egypt eras, Aswan was the center of trade between Africa to the south and the Mediterranean countries to the north.
 Even today, it is famous for its spice trade and hosts a colorful bazaar with many small shops.
 You might like to try your hand at some bargaining there or visit the Nubian Museum this evening.